Parity And Talent

 Indeed, the world is changing.
 The new one is already on our doorstep.
 Welcome to the universe of DAMES DES VUES.
 And just to conclude our study of data, take a final look.
 It has changed significantly since the NFB and Telefilm inaugurated parity, and since SODEC established new measures.
 Thanks to everyone who made parity a reality, from the most radical activists to today’s film funding agency directors.
 Bravo and thank you!

-President, Réalisatrices Équitables
+Former president, Réalisatrices Équitables